ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

 [Imagen de cajas o containers o barcos con containers]

-# What is AWS S3 ? :think-face:
+# What is AWS S3 ? 🤔

   Amazon S3 stores data as objects within buckets.
 An object consists of a file and optionally any metadata that describes that file.
   To store an object in Amazon S3, you upload the file you want to store to a bucket.
 When you upload a file, you can set permissions on the object as well as any metadata